Last updated on April 27th, 2020

 When planning my Indonesia backpacking trip, I did as much research as humanly possible!

-I searched for the best places to go (without the crowds), best hidden gems, the easiest way to get from A-B, cheapest places to stay… the list goes on!
+I searched for the best places to go (without the crowds), the best hidden gems in Bali, the easiest way to get from A-B, cheapest places to stay… the list goes on!
 I didn’t want to miss a thing!

 But, no matter how much planning goes into your backpacking trip, there will ALWAYS be something you’ve missed and some diversions to your schedule.